purescript/registry-dev/README.md

 - delete that package version from the storages

-Unpublishing is allowed for security reasons (e.g. if some package was taken over maliciously), but it's allowed only for a set period of time because of the `leftpad` problem (i.e. breaking everyone's builds).
+Unpublishing is allowed for security reasons (e.g. if some package was taken over maliciously), but it’s allowed only for a set period of time because of the `leftpad` problem (i.e. breaking everyone’s builds).

 Exceptions to this rule are legal concerns (e.g. DMCA takedown requests) for which Trustees might have to remove packages at any time.